186 statistical bulletins

-Cigarette smoking among adults including the proportion of people who smoke including demographic breakdowns, changes over time, and e-cigarettes.
+Cigarette smoking habits among adults in the UK, including the proportion of people who smoke, demographic breakdowns, changes over time, and use of e-cigarettes.

-Keywords: omnibus, general household survey, general lifestyle survey, opinions and lifestyle survey
+Keywords: omnibus, general household survey, general lifestyle survey, opinions and lifestyle survey, vaping

 Keywords: drinking, mortality, alcoholism, by sex, by age, by region

-Data on levels, distribution and make-up of earnings and hours worked for UK employees by sex and full-time/part-time status in all industries and occupations.
+Data on levels, distribution and make-up of earnings and hours worked for UK employees by sex and full-time or part-time status in all industries and occupations.

 Keywords: earnings, ashe, gender pay gap, median gross weekly, hourly earnings, annual earnings

-Annual Survey of Hours and Earnings Pension Tables: 2015 Provisional and 2014 Revised Results (Latest release)Membership and contributions to workplace pension arrangements for UK employees by type, age, industry, public/private sector, occupation and size of company.
+Annual Survey of Hours and Earnings pension tables, UK: 2017 provisional and 2016 revised results (Latest release)Membership and contributions to workplace pension arrangements for UK employees by type, age, industry, public and private sector, occupation and size of company.

 Keywords: ashe, occupational, scheme membership, defined benefit, employer contribution rates